-Golden retrievers and Labrador retrievers are two of the most popular breeds in the United States, and they both make fantastic pets.
+Labradors vs Golden Retrievers.
+As two of the most popular breeds in the United States, they both make fantastic pets.
 They are loving, loyal and playful dogs, who meld into most families with ease.

 But while these two breeds are undoubtedly similar in many ways, they also have a few key differences.
 This means that you’ll likely prefer one of the breeds over the other – you just need to learn about these differences, so you can make an informed choice.